-Here are a few quick checks you can perform…
+Here are a few quick checks you can perform:

 Know Where Your Water Box Is

-It is important to know where yours is located in the event you need to shut the water off to your house quickly to prevent water damage in the event of a leak.
+It is important to know where yours is located if you ever need to shut the water off to your house quickly to prevent water damage in the event of an emergency leak.
 Taking a few minutes to find yours and ensure it is in working order might save you some heartache later on.

-If you see a round handle, this is most likely a ‘gate valve,’ which shuts the water off by lowering a “gate” as you turn the handle.
+If you can see the valve(s), then you will probably either see a lever-style handle or a round-style handle.
+The lever-style handle is called a ball valve, and these are usually pretty reliable valves.
+The round-style handle valves are most likely ‘gate valves,’ which shut the water off by lowering a “gate” as you turn the handle.
 These guys are notorious for sticking (either in the open or closed position).
 Handle with care, as you don’t want to turn it off only to discover you can’t get it to turn back on!
 We recommend replacing this type of valve with a quarter-turn ball valve with a lever handle.

 Check For Yard Leaks

 These are telltale signs of a water leak in the yard.
 Did you find some water?
 You will need to determine if the leak is coming from your main water service to the house or your irrigation system.
-Although water travels in the path of least resistance, if the soggy spot is nowhere near your main water line, there is a good chance the leak is in the irrigation system.
+Although water does travel and wet spots can be deceiving, if the soggy spot is not along the line between the water meter and the water box near the house, there is a good chance the leak is in the irrigation system.
 One way to find out is to isolate your sprinkler line from your house line.
 First, open your meter box to reveal a counter or series of dials.

-If you turn that off and the meter stops spinning, you know the leak is on the sprinkler system & you need to call an irrigation company.
-However, if the meter continues to spin, the leak is on the main water line to the house and you need to call a professional plumber!
+If you turn the valve off and the meter stops spinning, you know the leak is on the sprinkler/irrigation system, and you need to call an irrigation company.
+However, if the meter continues to spin, the leak is on the main water line to the house (or a pipe underneath the house) and you need to call a professional plumber!

 What if I have a water leak?

 A special tool called a meter key is required to shut off the water supply at the meter.
 We believe every homeowner should have one of these, which can be purchased at your local hardware or plumbing supplier.
-This can buy you some time to get estimates for plumbing repairs or replacement of the line while minimizing usage and inconvenience.
+This can lower the urgency of your plumbing emergency to give you some time to schedule plumbing repairs or the replacement of the line while minimizing usage and inconvenience.